krzysztofzablocki/PropertyMapper/README.md

 Time to implement this changes was sponsored by [The App Business][1].

 # Installing
-Use CocoaPods.
+- Using CocoaPods: Add the following line to your `Podfile`:

+    ```pod "KZPropertyMapper"```

+- Using Carthage: Add the following to your `Cartfile`:

+    ```github "krzysztofzablocki/KZPropertyMapper" "master"```

-Or just add KZPropertyMapper folder to your project, make sure you enable ARC on this files.
+- Or just add the `KZPropertyMapper/` folder to your project, making sure you enable ARC on these files.

 # Final note
 Unit tests should serve as documentation.
 Default boxing types include @URL and @Date.